project-forth-works/project-forth-works/Communication-Protocols/SPI/GD32VF/readme.md

 The hardware user manual of the [GD32F103](http://www.gd32mcu.com/download/down/document_id/181/path_type/1) may be used to get some additional info on the GD32VF103 chips!
-**But take care the site is by current browser standards seen as a security risc!**
+**But take care the site is by current browser standards seen as a security risk!**